Convex-Dev/convex.cljc/module/break/README.md

 ## Running tests

-By default, they take several minutes depending on hardware.
+By default, they take about a minute to run on modern hardware.

 From your terminal, at the root of this repository: